niklasf/python-agentspeak/README.rst

 Jason compability
 -----------------

-pyson should be mostly equivalent to Jason_.
+python-agentspeak should be mostly equivalent to Jason_.

 * Plan annotations are ignored as of yet.
 * Standard library does not yet contain syntactic transformations with